 Now the business went something like this.
-When people came to the temple, they needed to do two things.
+When people came to the temple, they...they needed to do two things.
 They needed to give offerings and they needed to give sacrifices.
 The offerings could be a temple tax which was a certain amount that everybody paid.
 It could be an almsgiving.
-There were a number of fashions in which people gave, money to poor people, and there were other offerings that were given as a part of some ceremony, or some purification.
+There were a number of fashions in which people gave money to poor people.
+There were other offerings that were given as a part of some ceremony, or some purification.
 There were required tithes, bringing all your tithes into the storehouse.
-They had to give what's called the Levite's tax, the ten percent of all their income for the year had to be given to the support of the Levites.
+They had to give the...the...what's called the Levite's tax, the ten percent of all their income for the year had to be given to the support of the Levites.
 They had to give another ten percent beyond that, a second tax.
-And then they had every ten...every three years they had to give ten percent so it breaks down to three and a third a year which they gave for the poor.
+And then they have every ten...every three years they had to give ten percent so it breaks down to three and a third a year which they gave for the poor.
 Ten percent went to the Levites, ten percent went to fund the national festivals, and three and a third percent went to the poor.
 So they were giving about twenty-three percent of their income every year.
-They were putting it into coinage, into these receptacles in the temple.
+They were putting it in coinage into these receptacles in the temple.
 There were thirteen trumpet-shaped receptacles around the wall of the Court of the Women in the outer court, and they came and they gave their offerings.
 Some of the Pharisees, you remember, when they came they got a guy who blew a trumpet so everybody would watch them do it so they could parade their spirituality.

-Now when they came to the temple to do that, the high priest, Annas, had developed very, very effective system.
-On every Roman coin, now remember now, Rome rules the world, so you have common coinage.
+Now when they came to the temple to do that, the high priest, Annas, had developed a very, very effective system.
+On every Roman coin, and remember now, Rome rules the world, so you have common coinage.
 All these people are coming in as pilgrims from all over the world, they're bringing Roman coins but every coin that Rome produced had stamped on it whose picture?
 Caesar.
-Matthew 22, Jesus pulls out a coin, He says to the people, "Whose picture is on this?"
+Matthew 22, Jesus pulls out a coin.
+He says to the people, "Whose picture is on this?"
 And they say Caesar's.
-That's an idol...that's an idol.
+That's an idol.
+That's an idol.

 So, they would not allow anybody to deposit any Roman coins in any of the receptacles in the temple.
 You had to deposit the Jewish coin and so you had to get your coins changed and you could only get them changed from a temple licensed coin changer.
 So Annas can now charge whatever he wants to charge for that enterprise.
 It's like when you go to your own bank to get your own money out of your own bank and they charge you a dollar and a half to get your own money out of your own bank which is earning interest for them.
 Right?
 Only this was a lot worse than that.
 This was exorbitant, this was larceny, this was robbery.
 That's what they were doing.
 The people had absolutely no choice.
 This is a monopoly.

 Now, for convenience sake they said there would be licensed coin changers, licensed by the high priest, all throughout the temple.
 And you remember that's what Jesus did.
-Who's table did He throw over?
-The money changers because they had taken the house of prayer and turned it into...what?...a den of thieves.
+Whose tables did He throw over?
+The money changers.
+Because they had taken the house of prayer and turned it into what?
+A den of thieves.
 That's what was going on, just stealing the people blind.

 Now the other thing that a Jewish person had to do when they came to a ceremony or a festival at the temple was bring a sacrifice.
 Now there was a standard for that sacrifice, it needed to be without blemish sacrifice.
 So who's going to determine that?
 What's a blemish?